lysardz/Modular-Tweening-System/README.md

 ### On material parameters:
 - Right now the script handles adding any amount of new properties, but it does not currently handle removing them in the inspector, thus they need to be removed manually for now.
-- This script used material instance creation, as I had set up buttons with this systems in my other project.
-UI cannot have material property blocks, thus I had to set instances.
-But for 3D or sprites, material property blocks would be implemented if it was used for objects in a production setting.

 ### On tweening considerations:
 - Right now, rapid fire of animation can visually make transitions look like they stutter potentially - a safeguard should be considered in the future, such as tween count tracking and blocking.
 Or a buffer time that can be set, to counter animation triggers.